 - Once the bottom was completed, I moved to the top edge.
 Again, I started with the dark buttons and then completed with the butterscotch chips.

-Adding the numbers 7 and 5 for the 75th birthday
+Adding the numbers 7 and 5 for the 75th birthday cake design

 - And then I added the numbers 7 & 5 for the 75th birthday.
 There was not much space on the birthday cake for any other wordings.
 So I decided to go with just the numbers.
 Again, I placed the cake in the fridge to get the ganache to set a little.